 Long Term (3 months)

-Store in a freezer-safe container or bag for up to 3 months.
+Store in the freezer in a freezer-safe container or bag for up to 3 months.
 When ready to eat, thaw at room temperature the night before or microwave for 15-30 seconds until softened.

 Check out these other delicious vegan cookies!